shizunge/gantry/README.md

 Or with docker compose, see the [example](examples/docker-compose.yml).

-You can also run *Gantry* as a script outside the container `cd src; source ./entrypoint.sh`.
+You can also run *Gantry* as a script outside the container `source ./src/entrypoint.sh`. *Gantry* is written to work with `busybox ash`.
+It should also work with `bash`.

 ## Configurations